people & places - meet the UK team

 The least favourite part of his job is not being able to spend enough time with the community projects we work with!

-Strictly speaking, Kerry is not a people and places volunteer - but he is very much one of the team.
+Strictly speaking, Kerry is not a people and places volunteer - but he is very much one of the team and the team is not complete without him!
 From our earliest days Kerry has helped us with our websites and blogs and our administration system - which he and Sallie designed together.

-Quite simply we feel our "webbie" Kerry is in our corner and that is so reassuring for a small organisation with limited skills internally.
+Quite simply we feel our "webbie" Kerry is in our corner and that is so reassuring for a small organisation with limited skills and even less money!.

 Kerry's least favourite part of working with us is the 6am on a Sunday call…..and he is still helpful - what a hero!